jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

-The ecosystem for Jsonnet libraries has organically grown and is quite distributed, there is no central entity in control.
+The ecosystem for Jsonnet libraries has organically grown, there is no central entity in control.
 Even though this gives the authors a great deal of autonomy, it makes it harder to find libraries.
-The majority of libraries can be found in Git repositories and are wholeheartedly open source.
+The majority of libraries are open source and can be found in Git repositories.

 - GitHub Topic [`jsonnet-lib`](https://github.com/topics/jsonnet-lib) lists the libraries that are tagged with `jsonnet-lib`.
 Cultivating this tag is encouraged.